-Mr. Chan Bernard Charnwut, aged 49 Non-executive Director
+Mr. Chan Bernard Charnwut, aged 50 Non-executive Director

 Mr. Chan Bernard Charnwut has been a Director of the Company since 1989 and was appointed a member of the Audit Committee on 18 January 2000.
 Previously an independent non-executive Director of the Company, he was re-designated as a non-executive Director of the Company with effect from 30 September 2004.
 In 2005, he was appointed a member of the Nomination Committee of the Company.
 Mr. Chan is a Deputy to the National People's Congress and a former member of both Hong Kong's Executive and Legislative Councils.
-He sits on a number of bodies, including as the Chairman of the Council of Lingnan University, the Council for Sustainable Development, the Advisory Committee on Revitalisation of Historic Buildings, the Hong Kong-Thailand Business Council, the Chairperson of the Hong Kong Council of Social Service and the deputy Chairman of the Oxfam Hong Kong.
+He sits on a number of bodies, including as the Chairman of the Council for Sustainable Development, the Advisory Committee on Revitalisation of Historic Buildings, the Hong Kong-Thailand Business Council and the Chairperson of the Hong Kong Council of Social Service.
 He is also an Advisor to Bangkok Bank Public Company Limited, Hong Kong Branch.
-He was an independent non-executive Director of Kingboard Laminates Holdings Ltd. from 5 November 2006 to 4 May 2011.
+He was a non-executive Director of New Heritage Holdings Limited from 14 November 2005 to 5 June 2014.
 Mr. Chan was re-appointed as a member of the Executive Council of Hong Kong SAR in 2012.

-A graduate of Pomona College in California, he is the President of Asia Insurance Co Ltd. Mr. Chan is also an executive Director and the President of Asia Financial Holdings Limited and an independent non-executive Director of Yau Lee Holdings Limited, Chen Hsong Holdings Limited, China Resources Enterprise Ltd. and a non-executive Director of New Heritage Holdings Limited.
+A graduate of Pomona College in California, he is the President of Asia Insurance Co Ltd. Mr. Chan is also an executive Director and the President of Asia Financial Holdings Limited and an independent non-executive Director of Yau Lee Holdings Limited, Chen Hsong Holdings Limited and China Resources Enterprise Ltd.